Observation of angular momentum transfer among crystal lattice modes: Table of Contents

-To derive the transmission function $T_{\text{total}}(\omega)$, we employ an iterative approach that systematically reduces a multilayer system to an effective single-layer model by incorporating the contribution of other layers into the modified transmission and reflection coefficients at the interfaces.
-As the first step, the \ch{Bi2Se3} sample is treated as an effective interface between air and the sapphire substrate, characterized by the transmission ($T_{03}$) and reflection ($R_{30}$) coefficients.
-This simplification reduces the system to an equivalent single-layer sapphire ($n_3$) model, analogous to the reference case, so the THz transmission function through the sample and the substrate $T_{\text{total}}(\omega)$ can be expressed as:
+To derive the sample transmission function $T_{\text{total}}(\omega)$, we employ an iterative approach that systematically reduces a multilayer system to an effective single-layer model by incorporating the contribution of other layers into the modified transmission and reflection coefficients at the interfaces.
+As the first step, the $\text{Bi}_2\text{Se}_3$ sample is treated as an effective interface between air and the sapphire substrate, characterized by the transmission ($T_{03}$) and reflection ($R_{30}$) coefficients.
+This simplification reduces the system to an equivalent single-layer sapphire ($n_3$) model, analogous to the reference case, so the THz transmission function through the sample and the substrate $T_{\text{total}}(\omega)$ can be expressed as

-To determine $T_{03}$ and $R_{30}$, we separately consider a three-layer \ch{Bi2Se3} sample and reduce its complexity to a single layer-model of the bulk ($n_2$) sandwiched between air ($n_0$) and sapphire ($n_3$), with effective interfaces defined by the TSSs (Fig. S4a).
-Here we introduce the transmission and reflection coefficients at the air-bulk ($T_{02}$, $R_{20}$), and bulk-sapphire ($T_{23}$, $R_{23}$, $T_{32}$, $R_{32}$) interfaces, so the transmission and reflection of the \ch{Bi2Se3} sample can be written as:
+To determine $T_{03}$ and $R_{30}$, we separately consider a three-layer $\text{Bi}_2\text{Se}_3$ sample and reduce its complexity to a single layer-model of the bulk ($n_2$) sandwiched between air ($n_0$) and sapphire ($n_3$), with effective interfaces defined by the TSSs (Fig.~S4a).
+Here we introduce the transmission and reflection coefficients at the air-bulk ($T_{02}$, $R_{20}$), and bulk-sapphire ($T_{23}$, $R_{23}$, $T_{32}$, $R_{32}$) interfaces, so the transmission and reflection of the $\text{Bi}_2\text{Se}_3$ sample can be written as: